NBISweden/workshop-reproducible-research/pages/course-information/introduction.md

 ![](images/tutorials_overview.png){ width=700px }

-The figure gives an overview of the six available tutorials, a very brief description of their main purpose, and the suggested order to do them.
+The figure gives an overview of all the available tutorials, a very brief description of their main purpose, and the suggested order to do them.
 However, each tutorial is made so that it can be completed independently of the other tutorials.
 It is therefore perfectly possible to choose a different order, or